Yoogurt/Brilliant/README.md

 # ELFDecorder
-ELF(Executable and Linkable Format) decoder written by Java
+ELF (Executable and Linkable Format) decoder written by Java

+It would be better if we decode it by c/c++